keita-akutagawa/KAMMUY/README.md

 KAMMUY solves MHD & PIC simultaneously to understand multi-scale phenomena of plasmas.
 PIC simulation is accelerated by GPUs using CUDA and Thrust library.
-MHD simulation is performed by CPUs.
+MHD simulation is performed by GPUs or CPUs.
 KAMMUY adopts heterogeneous computing.
 This is the modern computing style in a CPU & GPU environment.